 Identity Defined Networking (IDN) opens a world of possibilities and connections that are difficult, if not impossible in an address-defined model.
 Suddenly the limitations that are caused by IP addressing dissolve, and we have actual, simplified networking that is flexible in ways not previously available, and has unbreakable security built-in.
 For instance:

 - Device-level identity means that many traditional routing rules don’t apply, making it possible to connect any device on any network to any other device on any other network.
 As long as the identities are authenticated it no longer matters where they are.

 - It also means that connections which are impossible in an IP network are now possible.
 Using address defined networking, it is often not possible to connect devices on two different networks.
 With individual host identities, the restrictions no longer apply.

-- Identity-based networking also means that someone would need the credentials of a user, and their specific device in order to hack into a network.
+- Identity based networking also means that someone would need the credentials of a user, and their specific device to hack into a network.
 And since identities cannot be spoofed, the attack surface of a network can effectively be reduced to zero.

-- When unbreakable segmentation, isolation and cloaking are included by default and the technology underlying the network is inherently secure, it fundamentally changes the paradigm of how a network can be designed and implemented.
+- When unbreakable segmentation, isolation, and cloaking are included by default and the underlying network technology is inherently secure, it fundamentally changes the paradigm of how a network can be designed and implemented.

 At Tempered Networks, we are pioneering Internet 3.0, to bring networking out of the dark ages of address defined networking and into the age of identity defined networking (IDN).
 We are the only company offering customers true networking without borders or boundaries.
 The ability to connect any device to any other, anytime and anywhere.
 Enabled by the Host Identity Protocol (HIP), our IDN solutions are helping all types of customers discover the benefits that Internet 3.0 brings to their business.